 Vitamin E/ Selenium Deficiency (Mulberry Heart Disease, Hepatosis Dietetica, White Muscle Disease)

 There are three syndromes associated with vitamin E and/ or selenium deficiency in pigs- Mulberry Heart Disease (MDH), Hepatosis Dietetica (HD), and White Muscle Disease (WMD).
 Mulberry Heart Disease is the most common of these syndromes and causes sudden death in seemingly healthy individuals, typically in piglets who are between a few weeks old and four months old.
-On post-mortem examination, the heart has a mottled appearance with areas of necrosis and areas of hemorrhage throughout the myocardium.
+On post-mortem examination, the heart has a mottled appearance with areas of Necrosis is the death of most or all of the cells in an organ or tissue due to disease, injury, or failure of the blood supply. and areas of hemorrhage throughout the myocardium.
 Vitamin E supplementation is thought to prevent deaths from this disease.
 Hepatosis dietetica also causes sudden death in seemingly healthy pigs, but affects the liver rather than the heart and is associated with selenium levels- the occurrence of this syndrome is rare since commercial pig foods increased their selenium levels.
 Supplementing with selenium can help reduce the severity of HD.
 White Muscle Disease is more common in other species, but can also occur in pigs, and will cause muscle weakness or stiffness.
 Vitamin E and selenium deficiencies can make pigs more susceptible to other diseases, and piglets who are deficient will be more susceptible to iron toxicity- administration of iron dextran to prevent anemia can result in death in vitamin E and/ or selenium deficient piglets.
 If you suspect a vitamin E or selenium deficiency, be sure to talk to your veterinarian about testing your residents’ levels and ways to safely supplement.

 - Nutritional Myopathies in Ruminants and Pigs | Merck Manual